fylein/fyle-platform-docs/docs/concepts/guide-data-apis.md

 ## Filtering

-Our get APIs support very rich filtering via query parameters, inspired by the [Postgrest project](https://postgrest.org/en/v8.0/api.html#horizontal-filtering-rows).
+Our GET APIs support very rich filtering via query parameters, inspired by the [Postgrest project](https://postgrest.org/en/v8.0/api.html#horizontal-filtering-rows).

 Let's take an example.
 Let's say you are interested in accessing all expenses in the organization where the amount is greater than USD 10.
 You'll make a call like this: